 After you make the main point in your writing try to include a mini-story that illustrates what you’re talking about.

 I included Paxton’s experience of the paint drying post because it helps readers better understand my point about sharing work secrets.

 Need more help beefing up your blog?
-Read my Blog Tool Kit article here.
+Read The Charmed Studio’s Blog Tool Kit article.

 Tip 4.
-Allow Yourself To Use More Visuals
+Improve Your Art Writing: Use More Visuals

 Do you include enough beautiful or interesting images in your promotional writing?

-Don’t neglect to use images of what’s going on on your desk or in your own studio.
+Don’t neglect to use images of what’s going on at your desk or in your own studio.